MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-api-reference.md

 The <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html" target="_blank">HTTP status code</a> that is returned with each response indicates the outcome of the corresponding request.

+> [!NOTE]
+> The following table describes the most common HTTP status codes.
+> For specific details, if related to a channel, please refer to the applicable documentation.

 | HTTP status code | Meaning |
 |----|----|
 | 200 | The request succeeded. |